 Where to Stay

 You could stay somewhere nearby and drive to Pebble Beach.
 You might save money by doing that.
 But if you're spending the weekend at Pebble Beach, you really need to stay put and let it all sink in.
-You'll find all your options - at Pebble Beach and in the nearby area - in the Monterey Area Lodging Guide.
+You'll find all your options at Pebble Beach and in the nearby area in the Monterey Area Lodging Guide.

 The only way to get into Pebble Beach is by taking the 17-Mile Drive.